xaanya/devops24/README.md

 ## Lab Environment

-This repo contains a Vagrantfile to serve as the basis of your lab environment.
+This repo contains a directory (`lab_environment^) with a Vagrantfile to serve as the basis of your lab environment.

 To use it, you need: